String quintet

-A string quintet is a musical composition for five string players.
-As an extension to the string quartet (two violins, a viola, and a cello), a string quintet includes a fifth string instrument, usually a second viola (a so-called "viola quintet") or a second cello (a "cello quintet"), or occasionally a double bass.
+A string quintet is a musical ensemble of five string players.
+The name can also apply to any composition for the ensemble.
+String quintets were common in 17th century Italy and can be found as early as 1607 in Claudio Monteverdi's opera, L'Orfeo.

+String quintets add one instrument to the string quartet, which usually comprises two violins, a viola, and a cello.
+When the viola is the fifth instrument, the ensemble is sometimes called a viola quintet, and likewise for a cello quintet.
+A Double bass can also be the fifth voice in the ensemble.

-Notable examples of classic "viola quintets", in four movement form include those of Wolfgang Amadeus Mozart.
+Notable examples of classic viola quintets in four movement form include those of Wolfgang Amadeus Mozart.
 Other examples were written by composers including Johannes Brahms and Felix Mendelssohn.

-A famous "cello quintet" is Franz Schubert's Quintet in C major.
+A famous cello quintet is Franz Schubert's Quintet in C major.
 Antonín Dvořák's Quintet Op.
 77 uses a double bass, and Mozart's famous Eine kleine Nachtmusik may be performed with this instrumentation (the double bass being optional).

 Alternative additions to a string quartet include clarinet or piano (see clarinet quintet, piano quintet).
 A more unusual form of string quintet is the violin quintet composed of 3 violins, a viola and a cello (thus, a string quartet with an additional violin).
 Besides string quartets and quintets, other closely related chamber music genres include the string trio, and the string sextet.

-The term string quintet may also refer to a group of five players that specializes in performing such works.
-The ensemble was standard in 17th century Italy and can be seen as early as 1607 in Claudio Monteverdi's opera, L'Orfeo.